 Issue – Microsoft driver updates.
 After Windows Update your computer can’t connect to WiFI.
-No matter what you try – your existing connection that was working before the reboot for Windows update, or a new network like a mobile phone hot spot.
-You can try to forget the network and re-add it, try resetting the adapter, rebooting, Windows troubleshooting, resetting your router… all of them end in a WiFi connection error because Windows Update replaces the functioning Linksys driver with a RealTek driver that will not work.
+No matter what you try – your existing connection that was working before the reboot for Windows update is dead.
+You can try to forget the network and re-add it, try resetting the network adapter, Windows troubleshooter, rebooting… all of them end in a WiFi connection error because Windows Update replaced the functioning Linksys network driver with a RealTek driver that will not work.

-Solution – Get that Microsoft @$%& outta here! and revert back to the proper functioning driver.
+Solution – Get that Microsoft @$%& outta here! and revert back to the functioning driver.

 - Download the LinkSys WUSB6300 driver

 - Go to your network driver properties in device manager

 - Click Update Driver

 - Widows 7 – Choose Let me pick from a list of device drivers on my computer